Prior-free Collusion-proof Dynamic Mechanisms: Prior-free transferable utility mechanisms

 Given the setup in Example~\ref{exa:TU_Markov}, let

 We construct a decision policy $\chi^*$ that witnesses the universal feasibility of the above target function $f^*$.
-At period $t$, the decision policy $\chi^*$ could depend on the full history up to that period.
-However, in this example, it only depends on the initial- and current type vectors, namely
+At period $t$, the decision policy $\chi^*$ may depend on the full history up to that period.
+However, in this example, it only depends on the initial- and current type vectors and on independent atom-breaking randomization.
+For a given weight vector, write $\I_+:=\{j\in\I:\alpha_j>0\}$.
+Since the weights sum to one, $\I_+$ is nonempty.
+At each period $t$, draw variables $Z_{j,t}\sim {\rm Unif}[0,1]$, independently across players and periods and independently of the type process, and set